ChristianGoueguel/HotellingEllipse/README.md

 ```

 **Step 6.** Plot PC1 *vs.* PC2 scatterplot, with the two corresponding
-Hotelling’s T<sup>2</sup> ellipses.
-Points inside the two elliptical
+Hotelling ellipse.
+Points inside the two elliptical regions are within
-regions are within the 99% and 95% confidence limits for T<sup>2</sup>.
+the 99% and 95% confidence limits for T<sup>2</sup>.

 ``` r
 pca_scores %>%